VectorInstitute/diffusion-model-bootcamp/README.md

 - **docs/**: Contains detailed documentation, additional resources, installation guides, and setup instructions that are not covered in this README.
 - **reference_implementations/**: Reference Implementations are organized by topics.
 Each topic has its own directory containing codes, notebooks, and a README for guidance.
-- **pyproject.toml**: The `pyproject.toml` file in this repository configures various build system requirements and dependencies, centralizing project settings in a standardized format.
+- **pyproject.toml**: The `pyproject.toml` file in this repository configures various build system requirements and dependencies using uv, centralizing project settings in a standardized format.

 ### Reference Implementations Directory